Speed Contest or Drag Racing and Speed Exhibition are serious traffic offenses.

 - Leaving visible tire acceleration marks on the surface of the highway or ground

-At Austin, Katzman & Thom, P.C., we understand that there can be situations where a person did not engage in a Speed Contest or Speed Exhibition but circumstances appeared that way to law enforcement and resulted in charges.
+At Katzman, Beck & Thom, P.C., we understand that there can be situations where a person did not engage in a Speed Contest or Speed Exhibition but circumstances appeared that way to law enforcement and resulted in charges.
 Or maybe the person involved made an impulsive decision to engage in a speed contest or speed exhibition because of youth and inexperience.

 In either case, we will aggressively defend your case to minimize the damage that a Speed Contest or Speed Exhibition charge can have on your life.
 We will work hard to reduce or avoid jail time and fines, as well as the possible point suspension of your driver’s license.
 We will take your case to trial if that is in your best interest.